 Or you may be interested in an interim executive position, also known as part-time or a fixed-term-contract-executive.

 The interim executive is a highly skilled, seasoned manager who is available for assignments of any duration, to either lend specialised expertise to a strategic project or to fill a mission-critical skills gap.
 Interim or contract roles tend to be for a set period of time, typically several months, and tend to be more for experienced professionals with niche skills who have to hit the ground running.
 Interim executives are also known as fixed-term-contract-employees.
 They are employed by our clients in much the same way as permanent staff but for a fixed period only.

 To submit your resume or CV, please click the "Submit Resume" button above.
 But to ensure you’re on the right track to new job opportunities, whether permanent or interim, please continue reading what happens after you click "Submit Resume".
-You may also want to visit our articles and advice page to get a few resume writing tips.

 To complete the registration when submitting your resume, first choose a position code for the type of position you are interested in.
 If you are filing your resume for future job opportunities, please choose 000: For future opportunities.
 Fill in your name and email address, choose the Job Type (permanent, interim, or both), complete the other few fields required and then upload your personal resume.
 All that's left now is to click the "Submit Resume" button and your personal resume will be on its way to our candidate relationship management and tracking system.